lynchhj1/linux-scripts/rename/readme.md

 # Media File Renaming Scripts

-A collection of Bash scripts to help standardize the naming of your media files.
+A collection of scripts to help standardize the naming of your media files.
 These scripts handle TV episodes and movies separately, ensuring consistent naming patterns across your media library.

 ## Scripts